Curbside Organics Waste Collection

 We also know that layering food and yard waste in collection carts is an effective way to reduce odours that attract animals.

-Bear-resistant carts will be available for a one-time cost of $239.00 to residents that do not have a suitable secure storage location for their cart.
+Bear-resistant carts are available for a one-time cost of $239.00 to residents that do not have a suitable secure storage location for their cart.
 Call 250-427-9660 to inquire.

-In September, the City of Kimberley launched our curbside organics collection program.
-This program is diverting waste from our landfill, reducing our greenhouse gas emissions, and returning organic material to the soil ecosystem.
+In September, the City of Kimberley launched its curbside organics collection program.
+This program diverts waste from our landfill, reduces our greenhouse gas emissions, and returns organic material to the soil ecosystem.

 Accepted Materials